Shilpi261985/P2_SyntheticData_BIAS/README.md

 1. **Design a modular framework** to generate:

    * Job ads for the three occupations...
 DONE
-   * Corresponding CVs and cover letters for all individuals in your subset (~300 records)
+   * Corresponding CVs and cover letters for all individuals in your subset (~300 records)...DONE
 2. **Incorporate sensitive and proxy words**:

    * **Sensitive words**: Directly related to gender (`female`, `male`)